minekoa/elm-text-editor/README.md

 ## Installation

-This package is used because it contains `Native` module (≒ JavaScript ffi) for IME control, cursor position calculation, scroll control.
+This package is used because it contains `Native` module (≒ JavaScript ffi) for IME control, clipboard access, cursor position calculation, scroll control.
 Therefore, `elm-package install` can not be used.

 Please use `elm-github-install` instead.